BlissRoms-x86/kernel_common/Documentation/driver-api/firmware/firmware_cache.rst

   device making the firmware request.

 * The firmware devres entry is maintained throughout the lifetime of the device.
-This means that even if you release_firmware() the firmware cache will still be used on resume from suspend.
+This means that even if you firmware_release() the firmware cache will still be used on resume from suspend.

 * The timeout for the fallback mechanism is temporarily reduced to 10 seconds